 On the other hand, things we apply to our skin, hair, teeth, or nails go in the bathroom.
-This group includes things like rubbing alcohol, H2O2, antibiotic creams, muscle pain patches, cotton, gauze, bandages, and the like.
+This group includes rubbing alcohol, H2O2, antibiotic creams, muscle pain patches, cotton, gauze, bandages, etc.

-It is simpler to take medications and supplements when we do not need to sort the product, open several bottles, and make the same decisions over and over, several times per day.
-Therefore, it makes sense to streamline this process.
+It is simpler to take medications and supplements when we do not need to sort the product, open several bottles, and make the same decisions repeatedly, several times per day.
+It makes sense to streamline this process.

-The best thing about this process is its inherent accountability – we can easily see who did not take their supplements or medicines and when just by looking at the pillbox.
+This process has an inherent accountability built in; it’s easy to notice when someone forgets their meds and when it happens just by looking at the pillbox.
 Thus, this system also increases the consistency in taking medications.

 Make It Happen

-Hopefully, these five steps described above will make it easier for everyone to consistently take their meds and supplements.
-But to make it happen:
+These five steps described above will make it easier for everyone to take their meds and supplements consistently.